deepset-ai/haystack-home/content/_index.md

 community:
   discord:
     title: Join our community
     text: Our community on Discord is for everyone interested in NLP, using Haystack or even just getting started!
-Meet others in the community, get help, share projects and ideas.
     icon: /images/icons/discord.svg
     buttons:
       - buttonText: Join Discord